diegoderman/babybayes/README.md

 This repository contains the code for

 > Derman D., Pham D. D., Mejia A. F., & Ferradal S. L. (2023).
-Surfaced-based Bayesian modeling reveals individual patterns of functional connectivity in neonates. ~INSERT DOI LINK~ (preprint)
+Individual patterns of functional connectivity in neonates as revealed by surfaced-based Bayesian modeling. (preprint)

 ## Overview